 Are there deadlines for submitting an appeal?
 Appeals should be submitted by August 1st for Fall, December 15th for Spring, and April 15th for Summer.
 Appeals received and approved after these deadlines may be limited in the types of financial aid available, therefore we recommend submitting a complete appeal as soon as possible.

 Financial Aid Disbursement, Bursar Refunds, Dropping Classes, Withdrawal for Semester

 What if my financial aid is not processed when my tuition is due?
-If you have a FASFA and all other required 'ToDo' items for the appropriate aid year on file for more than two weeks and are enrolled at least half-time but no financial aid is listed on your OneStart account, you need to contact our office via Ask an Advisor.
+If you have a FASFA and all other required To Do List items for the appropriate aid year on file for more than two weeks and are enrolled at least half-time but no financial aid is listed on your OneStart account, you need to contact our office via Ask an Advisor.

 When will I receive my refund from the Office of the Bursar?
 If your student financial aid exceeds your university charges for the semester, the Office of the Bursar will send a refund to the student or parent (in the case where the refund is created by a PLUS loan borrowed by the parent).
 The funds are sent to the student by direct deposit if authorized by the student via OneStart or by check through the U.S. Postal Service.
 To receive any type of refund, it is important for you to maintain current address information via OneStart.
 Parent PLUS loan refund checks are mailed directly to the parent.
 Refund payments are sent on Tuesdays and Thursdays after: